 Described as an anthology series, each season is conceived as a self-contained miniseries, following a different set of characters and settings, and a storyline with its own “beginning, middle, and end.”
 Some plot elements of each season are loosely inspired by true events.
 All the seasons have creative character or plot overlaps.

-So far, most seasons have featured queer female and transgender characters.
+Most seasons have included queer female and transgender characters.

 Queer Plotline Timeline

 American Horror Story: Murder House is the first season, and centers on the Harmon family: Dr. Ben Harmon, Vivien and their daughter Violet, who move from Boston to Los Angeles after Vivien has a miscarriage and Ben has an affair.
 They move into a restored mansion, unaware that the house is haunted by the ghosts of its former residents and their victims.

 American Horror Story: Asylum is the second season, and begins in 1964 at the fictional mental institution, Briarcliff Manor, following the stories of the staff and inmates who occupy it, and intercuts with events in the past and present.
 It includes Lana Winters (Sarah Paulson), a lesbian journalist whose girlfriend Wendy (Clea Duvall) is killed by Bloody Face.

 American Horror Story: Freak Show is the fourth season, and is related to the second season (Asylum) in a way.
 Set in Jupiter, Florida in 1952, it follows the lives of a troupe of people belonging to one of the last remaining freak shows of its time.
 Chester, a magician who has a co-dependent relationship with his ventriloquist dummy Margery, kills his wife Lucy and her girlfriend Alice.